jacky-ttt/CodingEveryday/Day012-Master & Slave/README.md

-# Day011
+# Day012
-day11 of #CodingEveryday
+day12 of #CodingEveryday

-An android app thats support secondary screen.
+An android app that can control elements from secondary screen from primary screen.
-it follows the tutorial from StylingAndroid, https://blog.stylingandroid.com/multiple-displays-part-2/
+It uses butterknife library to bind view and action.